Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 # Setup after installation
 > [!IMPORTANT]
-> Most of the times the default Setup will be skipped so you have to create the default Proxy and Lobby services manually
+> Usually the default CloudNet setup will be skipped.
+You have to create the default Proxy and Lobby services manually
+>
 > You can follow the setup below or create your own Tasks

 1. Create a Proxy task by using the command "task Setup"